Health Insurance Waiting Period

 • Fairness: Waiting periods help ensure fairness by requiring all individuals to wait a certain period of time before receiving coverage, regardless of their health status.
 This helps ensure that everyone who enrols in a plan is subject to the same rules and requirements, and helps prevent discrimination against individuals with pre-existing conditions.

 • It Ensures Affordability: The waiting period in medical insurance helps to keep the premium affordable.
-Because without a waiting period, the chances of claims will be more , and this will increase the risk for the companies and ultimately they will charge the policyholder more for coving their part of the risk.
+Without a waiting period, the chances of claims will be more , and this will increase the risk for the companies and ultimately they will charge the policyholder more for covering their part of the risk.

 How to Decrease Waiting Periods in Health Insurance